sjs-code-foundry/shopping-list/README.md

 - [ ] Get App Check to work
 #### User Experience
 - [ ] Add ability to sort list in descending order as well as ascending
+- [ ] Fix issues with tab control on drop-down menu (closes on first open, doesn't close when you run out of links)
 #### Testing
 - [ ] Try to get emulators working so you can apply the fix to the Weekly Checks app